-The next day I took a guided bus tour of San Jose and saw some sites including museums, the theatre, the stadium, and various neighborhoods.
+The next day I took a San Jose Guided City Bus Tour of San Jose and saw some sites including museums, the theatre, the stadium, and various neighborhoods.

 San Jose to Quepos Puntarenas takes almost 3 hours and 164 km.
 The bus tickets are less than $20 US and the bus station is located in central San Jose.

 There are frequent buses that leave daily and weekly as Quepos is a bustling town on its own, but also the gateway to Manuel Antonio National park.

 You have some options.
 Quepos is a bustling small city that feels more like a town.
 As much as it caters to tourists this is a community with regular services, schools, and businesses.